vs79284/music-metadata-service/README.md

 is a simple and scalable design which includes domain modeling, core service design, and behavior implementation.
 This application uses HashMap as in-memory storage to store the album and tracks details.

+1. add an album with an artist
+2. add tracks to album;
+3. set album release date;
+4. a way to check if album is released;
+5. search for album by title using Levenshtein distance algorithm.

 ## Table of Contents

 - [Assumptions](#assumptions)